-De very berne en elleviet electron et deute en envelto elleto NO Do you have a policy of placing students on a waiting list?
-I NO The year have a policy of placing staderite off a waiting liet.
+Do you have a policy of placing students on a waiting list?
+For the Nursing Program only.
+VES [Do you have a policy of placing students on a waiting list?
+For the Nursing Program only.
+I ES

 Admission Requirements

 C3 High school completion requirement